awslabs/graphstorm/docs/source/gs-processing/usage/row-count-alignment.rst

 Local repartitioning
 --------------------

-The simplest way to apply the re-partitioning step is to do so using a local installation of GSProcessing:
+The simplest way to apply the re-partitioning step is to do so during the `gs-processing` step, by passing the additional `--do-repartition True` argument to our launch script.

+Alternatively, we can run a local re-partitioning job using a local installation of GSProcessing:

 .. code-block:: bash